- People in Southend urged to “Grab The Jab” - 27/10/2021

 - Who You Are – Jessie J

-2015: Record producer Bob Johnston died aged 83.
-On the same day, Jazz Summers, manager of bands such as Wham!, Snow Patrol, Scissor Sisters and The Verve, died from lung cancer.
-Also, the most extensive face transplant surgery ever performed was carried out on Patrick Hardison by Dr. Eduardo Rodriguez at New York University Langone Medical Centre.
+2015: Record producer Bob Johnston dies aged 83.
+On the same day, Jazz Summers, manager of bands such as Wham!, Snow Patrol, Scissor Sisters and The Verve, dies from lung cancer.
+Also, the most extensive face transplant surgery ever performed is carried out on Patrick Hardison by Dr. Eduardo Rodriguez at New York University Langone Medical Centre.

 2016: Usain Bolt wins the 100m at the Rio Olympics, becoming the first man to win the event three times.
 On the same day, Jason Kenny wins cycling sprint gold for Britain and Andy Murray wins the tennis.